COVID and lockdowns are having an affect on some maintenance and repairs.

-So far, maintenance workers are still allowed to enter the common parts of buildings, and even individual flats — no matter which tier you are in.
+Even during lockdown situations – maintenance workers are allowed to enter the common parts of buildings, and even individual flats to carry out essential repairs.

-However, there may be longer delays than usual in getting repairs done, because workers at every stage of the process may be off sick or having to quarantine.
+However, there may be longer delays than usual in getting non-essential repairs done, because workers at every stage of the process may be off sick or having to isolate.
 For the same reason, landlords may be prioritising urgent work above other maintenance.

 If you are isolating, you may also have concerns about letting workers into your home.